-In 2011, The M replaced 8 of the SLF buses with Gillig Hybrid Electric buses.
+In 2011, The M replaced 8 of the semi-low floor (SLF) buses with Gillig Hybrid Electric buses.
 These buses have shown to increase fuel mileage, lower maintenance costs and release less emissions.
-These buses were purchased with ARRA (American Reovery and Reinvestment Act of 2009) and TIGGER (Transit Investments for Greenhouse Gas and Energy Reduction) Grant funds.
+These buses were purchased with ARRA (American Recovery and Reinvestment Act of 2009) and TIGGER (Transit Investments for Greenhouse Gas and Energy Reduction) Grant funds.
 In 2012, The M was awarded a State of Good Repair grant to replace older cut-away buses used in the operation of the paratransit service.
 In addition, a Bus Livability grant to purchase bus shelters was awarded.